-If you are travelling to the UK from outside the ‘EU’ (European Union) to study as a student you will need a visa before travelling.
+If you are travelling to the UK from outside the ‘EU’ (European Union) to study as a student, you will need a visa.

 ‘ELC’ will provide a Short-term study visa letter in support of your visa application.
-Full payment in advance for the period reserved will be required before the visa letter is issued.
+Full payment in advance for the period booked will be required before the visa letter is issued.

-In the event that a student is refused a visa a full refund will be given less a handling charge of £275.00 pounds sterling, bank and courier charges if used.
+If a student is refused a visa, a full refund will be given, less a handling charge of £275.00 pounds sterling + bank and courier charges if used.

 (If you wish to withdraw from a course once you have received your visa or during a course there will be no refund.
 In exceptional cases we will hold your place open for a year from the date of your commencement.)

-‘ELC’ Short-term study visa sponsored students must follow at least 15 hours per week.
+‘ELC’ Short-term study visa supported students must follow at least 15 hours per week.